daysuwaa/Aiwerioghene/README.md

 Hello!👋🏾, My name is Adesuwa - `AH-DAY-SUE-WA'.
-I'm a Front-End Developer, with knowledge in JavaScript, CSS, HTML.
+I am a Front-End Developer, with knowledge in JavaScript, CSS, HTML.
 I also utilize Bootstrap as my preferred CSS framework for web development.👩🏽‍💻

 I specialize in creating responsive and user-friendly websites, focusing on delivering high-quality and interactive user experiences.
 Alongside coding, I am open to learning new things, as it enables me to enhance my skills.